 There is a plethora of examples where advertising agencies have incorporated fine art in order to reach their audience.
 Companies such as Apple, Kitchen Aid, Orbit Gum, and many fashion houses, have been known to take something we are are familiar with, are comfortable with and recognize, and use it to further sell their products and ideas.

-Advertising agencies, like the one who partnered with the Ukrainian Ministry of Culture and Information Policy to re-edit famous artworks during the 2020 quarantine, utilize the motto 'work smarter not harder'.
+Advertising agencies, like the one who partnered with the Ukrainian Ministry of Culture and Information Policy to re-edit famous artworks during the 2020 quarantine, utilize the motto “work smarter not harder.”
 They do this in order to get the biggest reaction.
-And indeed, why not use something already in existence to get the company's desired point across?
-It is engaging and on point for 2020.
+And indeed, why not use something already in existence to get the company’s desired point across?
+It was engaging and on point for 2020.